 Probably most commonly known for its frequent use when dealing with digestive problems or stress and anxiety, chamomile also happens to be one of the best essential oils for inflammation.5 It is particularly beneficial for inflammatory skin conditions and is believed to be useful for most skin issues in general.

 Even though it is a potent anti-inflammatory, chamomile is considered safe to use on most individuals—even children.
 It contains compounds that are naturally gentle and calming, so it’s no wonder that it is considered so beneficial for skin inflammation!

 Helichrysum is a fascinating essential oil.
 It’s one of the more expensive essential oils and is prized by many for its anti-inflammatory and antioxidant properties.
-Research conducted in 2002 found that the potent antioxidant properties of helichrysum played a significant part in the oil’s anti-inflammatory effects.6
+Research show that the potent antioxidant properties of helichrysum played a significant part in the oil’s anti-inflammatory effects.6

 Helichrysum can be beneficial for numerous skin problems and is frequently used in skin-care products formulated for mature or problem skin.
 Additionally, it’s regarded as useful when dealing with inflammation caused by muscle and joint pain and is often an ingredient in pain-relief formulations.

 Turmeric has become increasingly popular in recent years, and for good reason.
 As a close relative of ginger, turmeric contains many vitamins and minerals and is considered to be an effective anti-inflammatory.7 This essential oil also contains potent anti-inflammatory compounds and is commonly used when dealing with pain and inflammation due to rheumatism, arthritis, and muscle and/or joint problems.

 Furthermore, a study published in 2012 found that turmerone—the main component of turmeric essential oil—had anti-neuroinflammatory effects, which suggests that it could potentially be a promising treatment for neurodegenerative disorders.8